-On December 22, 2014, China submitted its fifth Revised Offer.
-While this fulfilled China's 2013 JCCT commitment to submit an offer in 2014, it did not meet the U.S. request for improvements and was not commensurate with the coverage provided by the United States and other GPA Parties.
-In 2016, the United States and China held bilateral discussions on China's accession, but as of November 2016, China had submitted no new offer.
+On December 22, 2014, China submitted its fifth revised offer.
+The offer was not commensurate with the coverage provided by the United States and other GPA Parties.
+In 2017, the United States and China held bilateral discussions on China's accession, but China had submitted no new offer as of December 2017.